Remember the speed report in Google Search Console? It’s gone.

 What We’ll Cover:

-Core Web Vitals is All About User Experience
+Core Web Vitals Purpose: All About User Experience

 If you’ve been paying attention to this blog for any length of time, then you know that Google is obsessed with user experience.
 That means you should be, too.